Military in the media: Early modern period

 The rapid growth of movable type in the late 16th and early 17th centuries saw an upsurge in private publication.
 Political pamphlets became popular, often lampooning military leaders for political purposes.
 A pamphlet directed against Prince Rupert of the Rhine is a typical example.
 During the 19th century, irreverence towards authority was at its height and for every elegant military gentleman painted by the master-portraitists of the European courts for example, Thomas Gainsborough, Francisco Goya, and Joshua Reynolds, there are the sometimes affectionate and sometimes savage caricatures of Thomas Rowlandson and William Hogarth.

-This continued in the 20th century, with publications like Punch in the British Empire and Le Père Duchesne in France, poking fun at the military establishment.
+This continued in the 20th century, with publications like Punch in the British Empire and Le Fils du Père Duchêne in France, poking fun at the military establishment.
 This extended to media other print also.
 An enduring example is the Major-General's Song from the Gilbert and Sullivan light opera, The Pirates of Penzance, where a senior army officer is satirised for his enormous fund of irrelevant knowledge.